Cyclonic Storm Shaheen-Gulab 2021

-Satellite images and tracking maps of Very Severe Cyclonic Storm Shaheen-Gulab 2021, September 23 - October 4.
+Satellite images, weather maps and tracks of Very Severe Cyclonic Storm Shaheen-Gulab 2021, September 23 - October 4.
 Max wind speed 130km/h.

 Shaheen-Gulab is located 406 km north of Masirah Island, and has moved westward at 9 km/h (5 knots) over the past 6 hours.